A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 Herbal teas calm the nervous system and promote relaxation, and hence have an effect on stress and anxiety.

-Teas like chamomile, tulsi, and ashwagandha promote better sleep quality, lower cortisol levels, and support emotional health, making them effective for managing daily stress.
+Teas like chamomile, tulsi, and ashwagandha can help you sleep better.
+They may lower cortisol and support emotional health.
+This can make them helpful for managing daily stress.

 8.4.
 Immune Support:

 Herbal teas are also known to support immune health.
-Specific herbs like tulsi, turmeric, amla, and ginger are rich in antioxidants and bioactive compounds that strengthen the body’s defense mechanism, improve resistance to infections, and reduce inflammation.
+Specific herbs like tulsi, turmeric, amla, and ginger are rich in antioxidants and active compounds.They help strengthen the body’s defense system.They can increase resistance to infections and reduce inflammation.

 9. How to Brew Herbal Tea: